realA10001986/Time-Circuits-Display/README.md

 This [repository](https://tcd.out-a-ti.me) holds the most current firmware for CircuitSetup's wonderful [Time Circuits Display](https://circuitsetup.us/product/complete-time-circuits-display-kit/) ("TCD") kit, a reproduction of an iconic part of the Delorean Time Machine.

-The kit parts are available [here](https://circuitsetup.us/product/complete-time-circuits-display-kit/).
+The kit is available [here](https://circuitsetup.us/product/complete-time-circuits-display-kit/).
 This TCD can be used stand-alone or in combination with several [peripherals](#peripherals-and-connection).
 If you went for the metal enclosure version, it is perfectly fit for mounting in an actual Delorean.

 ![My TCD](img/mytcd_n.jpg)
 ![My TCD](img/mytcd3_n.jpg)